top of page

 Importantly, our PFC course includes an extended scenarios overnight.
 There are pre requisites for the course.
 The course does not cover initial medical training.
 It covers PFC protocols and the skills needed to support the casualty in the field, telemedicine and evacuation techniques.
 The prolonged exercise provides a high fidelity simulation.
 Importantly, very experienced remote area medics have been through PFC training with us (many are also PHEM educators) and consistently tell us that the overnight scenario was highly beneficial, not only to test their skills but also to give a contextual mental model if such a situation was to happen for real.
 During the overnight exercise, delegates DO get rest and sleep as they rotate through the night in shifts.
 A key teaching is that delegates need to work in shifts and secure good sleep, to remain effective and operational.
 Delegates attend the course fully equipped for the outdoors and work as an expedition team.
 Each delegate arrives fully equipped with outdoor kit, expedition backpack, cooker, food and tent.
 Securing quality and sufficient sleep not only mirrors an operational essential but also ensures that delegates are not fatigued and get full benefit from the training.
 We have only ever had delegates refer to the exercise as a positive and delegates advise that the exercise is highly valued and considered essential - it is, after all, intended to be a simulation for and prepare them for a real world scenario.
 A number of Health Care Professional delegates have gone on to undertake PFC situations overseas and report back that they found the exercise prepared them exceptionally well for the real thing.

 The course is designed to rapidly introduce delegates to this subject, provide a real world hands on scenario and allow the delegates to go away from the course, well equipped to consider how they can improve their performance on the next occasion and prepare for a real life PFC scenario.
+Delegates get a mental model and context in case they ever have to do it for real.

 We also deliver follow on training for those wanting to study these skills over a longer period in more depth.